 Whether it’s more of a sporting journey or a spiritual endeavour, the Camino de Santiago can be appreciated by just about anybody.
 Pilgrims have trekked for centuries along this extraordinary trail through medieval villages, old monasteries, and heart-stopping scenery, whereas local shops, inns, and restaurants have also been set up along the route.
 Whether you partake in the full month-long journey or simply a section, all roads eventually end at the beautiful city of Santiago de Compostela.
 The exertion of walking for an extended period of time, clearing your mind, and taking in the sights free from modern devices is certainly a liberating experience.

 Between the seaside sunsets, charming towns, and excellent wine, Spain knows how to set the mood like no other.
 Outside of Madrid and Barcelona, the country is filled with several lovely towns that each boast their own take on wining and dining, scenic strolls, and breakfast in bed.
 Whether you’re planning for the upcoming Valentine’s Day, a honeymoon trip, wedding anniversary, or simply a romantic stay with your loved one, the irresistible romantic charm makes Spain a premiere destination to fall in love all over again.
+Planning a trip?
+Follow our guide to the best cities in Spain for a romantic getaway.

 While opulent palaces and imposing fortresses are certainly a great way to dive into Spain’s Moorish past, ancient Arabic baths provide a more relaxing alternative.
 Most Arab baths are housed within lavish old-world architecture with marble columns, vaulted ceilings, and graceful arches, where steam rooms, mint tea lounges, and tranquil pools of varying temperatures provide the experience of a lifetime.
 These establishments also offer tantalizing body scrubs and aromatic massages with techniques that have been refined over centuries, the perfect way to unwind in a space of absolute serenity.